openwallet-foundation/credo-ts/samples/extension-module/README.md

 These are the steps for running it:

-Clone the AFJ git repository:
+Clone the Credo git repository:

 ```sh
 git clone https://github.com/hyperledger/aries-framework-javascript.git